 Once the various KPI were identified, strategic planning sessions were conducted to identify strategic initiatives that will improve our performance in each area, resulting in the College’s strategic plan.
 Each faculty member should consider the KPI and the strategic initiatives when developing their annual plan for performance.

 The next step was to develop the Balanced Scorecard, which will assist the Associate Dean of Assessment and the MPA committee in the oversight of the College’s performance.

 This Scorecard assists the MPA committee in evaluating progress in key areas.
-The information required for the Balanced Scorecard is requested from various offices and committees within the College.
+The information required for the Balanced Scorecard is requested from various offices and committees within the School.
 In addition, information on curricular assessment is requested from the curriculum and mile marker committees.
 All of this information is reviewed by the members of the MPA committee on an annual basis, following a general schedule developed according to the timing of the availability of the information.
 Recommendations from the MPA committee are communicated to the various responsible parties and subsequent actions are communicated back to the MPA committee.